WICG/compression-dictionary-transport/README.md

 In this flow, we’re reusing static resources themselves as dictionaries that would be used to compress future updates of themselves, or similar resources.

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
-* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <path>` response header
+* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <path>` response header.
-* The browser takes note of that, and saves the path, [request destination](https://fetch.spec.whatwg.org/#concept-request-destination) and a SHA-256 hash of the resource with the cached resource.
+* The client saves the path, [request destination](https://fetch.spec.whatwg.org/#concept-request-destination) and a SHA-256 hash of the resource with the cached resource.
+    * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
 * The next time the browser fetches a resource from said path and destination while the resource is available in cache, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
     * SHA-256 hashes are long.
 Their hex representation would be 64 bytes, and we can base64 them to be ~42 (I think).
 We can't afford to send many hashes for both performance and privacy reasons.
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.